 Next, install capturing software on your computer.
 OBS (Open Broadcaster Software) is a free and versatile option.
 Once installed, open OBS and add a "Video Capture Device" source.
 Select your capture card from the list of available devices.
 It's important to set the resolution to 640x480 to preserve the original VHS aspect ratio and prevent distortion.
 Now, simply hit record in OBS and press play on your VCR to begin capturing your video.

-Save and Organize Digital Files
+Step 3: Save and Organize Your New Digital Files

 Once you've finished recording, stop the process in OBS.
 The video will typically save as an MKV file.
 Create a dedicated folder on your computer to store your digitized videos.
 Consider using descriptive file names to easily identify the content.
 You can then use video editing software to further refine your videos if you'd like.
 This allows you to trim unwanted footage, adjust colors, and improve the overall quality.
 Remember, these digital files are now your precious memories, so treat them with care!